ljwagerfield/crdt/README.md

 ### Simple CvRDT

 The grow-only set (aka `g-set`) is a natural CvRDT.
-Therefore, the simplest approach for implementing a CvRDT is to emulate an operation-based data type by storing deltas/operations with a unique discriminator as a g-set.
+Therefore, the simplest approach for implementing a CvRDT is to emulate an operation-based data type by storing deltas/operations with a unique discriminator as a `g-set`.
 These deltas can then be replayed (as described in the CmRDT section) to evaluate the result.

-This approach may be inefficient when compared to more tailored algorithms (i.e. counters are better implemented as `vclock`s).
+This approach may be inefficient when compared to more tailored algorithms (i.e. counters are better implemented as `vclocks`).

 ## CmRDT (Commutative) aka 'operation-based objects'